 Observed trends and relative fit

 The optimal half-window widths and degrees of freedom for smoothing varied at each station for WRTDS and GAMs, respectively.
-For WRTDS, optimal half-window widths identified by generalized cross-validation were 0.25 as a proportion of each year, 13.59 years, and 0.25 as a proportion of the total range of salinity for LE1.2, and 0.25 of each year, 6.28 years, and 0.50 of flow at TF1.6.
-For both stations, the optimization method selected relatively wide windows for the year weights while minimizing the seasonal (annual proportion) and flow component.
+For WRTDS, optimal half-window widths identified by generalized cross-validation were 0.25 as a proportion of each year (seasonal component, sinusoidal terms in eq.
+(1)), 13.59 years (T in eq.
+(1)), and 0.25 as a proportion of the total range of salinity (Sal in eq.
+(1)) for LE1.2, and 0.25 of each year, 6.28 years, and 0.50 of flow at TF1.6.
+For both stations, the optimization method selected relatively wide windows for the year weights while minimizing the seasonal and flow components.
 For GAMs, the optimal smoothing procedure resulted in a smoother model at LE1.2 than TF1.6 with effective degrees of freedom of 35.5 and 71.4, respectively.
-The tensor product smooth construct does not split apart the effective degrees of freedom among the three interacting parameters.
+The smoothing method used for the GAMs does not split the degrees of freedom among the three interacting variables.

 The predicted chl-a from each model generally followed patterns in observed chl-a from 1986 to 2014 (Figure 3).
 At LE1.2, each model showed seasonal minima typically in November, whereas maximum chl-a was observed in a spring bloom, typically March or April (Figure 4).
 A secondary, smaller seasonal peak was also observed in late summer from bottom-layer regeneration and upward nutrient transport (Testa et al. 2008).
 Seasonal variation at TF1.6 was noticeably different with an initial peak typically observed in May and a larger dominant bloom occurring in September or October (Figure 4).
 Elevated chl-a concentrations were also more prolonged than those at LE1.2 with only a slight decrease between the two seasonal blooms.
 A seasonal minimum was typically observed in December or January, followed by a rapid increase in the following months.
 Differences in magnitude of the seasonal range were also less pronounced at LE1.2 compared to TF1.6, with differences throughout the year approximately 3 µg/L of chl-a (arithmetic) at LE1.2 and 7 µg/L of chl-a at TF1.6.
 Visual evaluation of seasonal trends suggested each model provided similar results, although WRTDS predictions had slightly better fits at the extreme ends of the distribution of chl-a (Figure 3a).
 Normalized predictions for both models were visually distinct from the non-flow-normalized predictions such that seasonal minima and maxima and extreme predictions were not observed with the normalized values.
 Overall, both models had predictions that provided a more adequate visual description of the range of chl-a at TF1.6 as compared to LE1.2 where observed values lower or higher than the predictions were more common.